uribo/learnR/basic-objects/list.md

 ```

 Here `a` and `b` are numbers and can be converted to character but `c` is a character vector cannot be validly convert to numbers.
 Therefore, their closest type that tolerates all members is character vector.

+## rlist package

+I created a package named `rlist`.
+It is a set of functions that make it easier to work with lists especially when they are used to store data in flexible structures.
+We will introduce this package in detail in the chapter of packages.
+You can visit its [website](http://renkun.me/rlist), see its page on [CRAN](http://cran.r-project.org/web/packages/rlist/), or view this project on [GitHub](https://github.com/renkun-ken/rlist).